-The Company's investment in PT TigadayaMinergya foreign associate was acquired in the prior year and accounted for by the equity method, is carried at US\$3,222,581 on the statement of financialposition as at 31 March 2019, and the Company's share of the associate's profit amounting to US\$123,632 and translation reserve of US\$ 26,135 is included in the statement of comprehensive income for the year then ended.
-As stated in Note 9 to thefinancial statements, the associate's results for the period from 1 January 2019 to 31 March 2019were not available.
+The Company's investment in PT Tigadaya Minergy a foreign associate was accounted for by the equity method and carried at US\$2,929,015 on the statement of financial position as at 31 March 2020.
+The Company's share of the associate's loss amounting to US\$997,004 and translation reserve of US\$60,212 is included in the statement of comprehensive income for the year then ended.
+As stated in Note 8 to the financial statements, the associate's results for the period from 1 January 2020 to 31 March 2020 were not available.
 Therefore, we are unable to ascertain the effect of the non-inclusion of the associate's results for the aforementioned period on the financial performance of the company and the carrying amount of the associate on the statement of financial position.
-Consequently, we were unable to determine whether any adjustments to these amounts were necessary.